 Transport Clock Dedicated Transport Timing Signals interface line.
 A square wave clock signal from the Banknote Sorting Machine to the Detector to synchronise the transport speed with the inspection rate of the Detector .
-Transport Timing Signals A collection of dedicated hardware lines providing tr clock signals from the Banknote Sorting Machine Detector and a READY signal in the other direction Banknote Present, Transport Clock, RESET and Warm Boot Warm Boot refers to the process of aborting and reloading the operating system when it's already in an operational or live mode.
-This closes current programs including the operating system and reinitiates the boot sequence until the operating system and all startup programs are reloaded.
+Transport Timing Signals A collection of dedicated hardware lines providing trigger and clock signals from the Banknote Sorting Machine to the Detector and a READY signal in the other direction.
+Signals are Banknote Present , Transport Clock , RESET and READY.